-According to the Olweus Survey conducted in May 2019, the following data was collected: 356 3rd through 5th grade students completed the survey; 12% of students said they had been bullied 2-3 times per month - data showed mostly 4th graders felt this way; national average of students making this same report is 19%; 13.5% of students said they experienced bullying through exclusion and 11% through verbal; 78% of the students reported the bullying took place on the playground during recess/breaks and 37% stated the lunch area.
+Due to school closures as a result of the Covid-19 global pandemic, many assessments were not conducted in the Spring of 2020 as a result, this goal area will be carried over into the 2020-2021 school year.
+The data collected from the Olweus Survey conducted in May 2019 will be utilized to support the continuation of the strategies and activities implemented.
+Survey data collected: 356 3rd through 5th grade students completed the survey; 12% of students said they had been bullied 2-3 times per month - data showed mostly 4th graders felt this way; national average of students making this same report is 19%; 13.5% of students said they experienced bullying through exclusion and 11% through verbal; 78% of the students reported the bullying took place on the